suflhurei/suflhurei.github.io/src/lib/blog/ruleoflaw.md

 Arc 3 - It All Comes Tumbling Down:

-    - The Mask Cracks - Trouble in the Holy Land:
+    - Part One: The Mask Cracks - Trouble in the Holy Land:

-    - The Eastern Barbarian:
+    - Part Two: The Eastern Barbarian:

-    - Ashes to Ashes:
+    - Part Three: Ashes to Ashes:

 Epilogos - Conclusion